hyperledger/besu/KNOWN_ISSUES.md

 ....
 ```

-This behaviour has been seen on AWS and Digital Ocean.
+This behavior has been seen on AWS and Digital Ocean.

 Workaround -> On AWS, a full restart of the AWS VM is required to restart the fast sync.